 HELP FOR HOUSEHOLDS - this website, set up by HM Government, includes information on support that you could get access to.
 This includes childcare costs, transport costs and finding work.

 EASE THE SQUEEZE - East Suffolk Council have compiled a comprehensive list of places you can get or offer help.
 There are also some roadshows taking place across East Suffolk with two in Lowestoft.
 More details can be found on the East Suffolk website.
+As part of this, they have also set up a COST OF LIVING COMMUNITY GRANT FUND to help Volunteer Groups and Community Organisations help individuals and families who are struggling.

 ENERGY BILLS SUPPORT SCHEME - As of 29th July 2022, HM Government have announced how the Energy Bills Support Scheme will work.
 The scheme aims to help ease the affect of rising energy prices with all households receiving a £400 discount on their bills.
 The BBC have also put together this helpful guide to explain when and how the payments will be made.